-where T is the temperature in the space and time T(x,y,z,t), q''' is the heat source (W m-3), αi is the heat diffusivity, and ki is the heat conductivity (i = e for the electrodes, or s for the sample).
-As a boundary condition, convection heat transfer at the electrode walls were applied, where h is the convection heat coefficient and T∞is the ambient temperature.
-The temperature map after 70s is presented in Figure 2B.
+where T is the temperature in the space and time T(x,y,z,t). q''' is the heat source (W m-3), αi is the heat diffusivity, and ki is the heat conductivity (i = e for the electrodes, or s for the sample).
+As a boundary condition, convection heat transfer at the electrode walls was applied, where h is the convection heat coefficient and T∞is the ambient temperature.
+The temperature map after 70 s is presented in Figure 2B.